 Key West, off the tip of Florida, is the southernmost city in the contiguous United States and is about 95 miles north of Cuba.
 Commonly known as "the Florida Keys" or "the keys".
-While exploring the best beach in Key West on a bright, sunny day, I soaked up the lovely tropical views that surrounded me and admired an old, rugged U.S. Navy ship on display at the fort's dock.

 I spotted a lady posing for pictures under the palm trees just as a boat was passing by, I snapped the picture.